tomdoeslinux/PixaPencil/README.md

 - Liability
 - Warranty

-If you are wanting to make an app similar to PyxlMoose (a pixel art editor for Android), you can use, modify, and distribute any code which is part of this codebase privately or commercially.
+If you are wanting to make an app similar to **PixaPencil** (a pixel art editor for Android), you can use, modify, and distribute any code which is part of this codebase privately or commercially.
 I encourage anyone wanting to make a similar or even better version of this app to go ahead!

 _Do not use the name '**PixaPencil**' in your app._